Trump officials push back on Rice explanation over Inauguration Day memo: ‘That email screams out CYA’

 SENATE CONFIRMS JOHN RATCLIFFE AS DIRECTOR OF NATIONAL INTELLIGENCE

-During a 2017 interview on PBS “NewsHour,” Rice said she was "surprised" by statements from then-House Intelligence Committee Chairman Devin Nunes, R-Calif., that Trump officials' communications may have been obtained in surveillance by federal law enforcement.
+During a 2017 interview on PBS' “NewsHour,” Rice said she was "surprised" by statements from then-House Intelligence Committee Chairman Devin Nunes, R-Calif., that Trump officials' communications may have been obtained in surveillance by federal law enforcement.
 "I know nothing about this," Rice said during the PBS interview.

 On Jan.
 23, 2017, The Washington Post broke the story that the FBI was looking into communications between Flynn and Kislyak, three days after the Oval Office meeting memorialized in Rice's email.